docfaizal/arch-magic/README.md

-# arch-magic
-Simple Arch install script
+# Easy and suckless install script for my system